 Review the answers to the practice questions you sit.
 While it’s tempting to move on as soon as you have completed a practice test and received your score, taking time to go through the solutions provided is the best way to master these assessments.

 With all psychometric tests, you will learn more from the questions you get wrong than the ones you get right.

 6) Read the instructions carefully

-Situational judgements tests come in different formats, so the one you are sitting may be different to those you have come across before.
+Situational judgements tests come in different formats, so the one you are sitting on may be different from those you have come across before.
 You might be asked to rank all the responses in order of effectiveness, to choose the actions you are most and least likely to take, or to pick just one action you would take.

 Make sure you have read the instructions thoroughly so you know exactly what you need to do, and check if there is a time limit too.